Convert WAV to MP3 on Mac: 3 Methods

 ffmpeg -i "$f" -codec:a libmp3lame -q:a 2 "mp3-out/${f%.wav}.mp3"

-- Convert FLAC to MP3 on MacConvert FLAC to MP3 on Mac with afconvert and FFmpeg.
-Keep FLAC masters; export MP3 for legacy players.
+- Convert FLAC to MP3 on MacConvert FLAC to MP3 on Mac with GetCompress, FFmpeg, or afconvert for M4A when MP3 is not required.
+Keep FLAC masters.

-- Convert M4A to MP3 on MacConvert M4A to MP3 on Mac with FFmpeg and afconvert.
-Export MP3 when AAC is not accepted.
+- Convert M4A to MP3 on MacConvert M4A to MP3 on Mac with GetCompress, FFmpeg, or a trimmed QuickTime source.
+Export MP3 when a form or device rejects AAC.